instructure/instructure-ui/packages/ui-themeable/README.md

 ...
 generator['canvas-high-contrast'] = function ({ colors }) {
   return {
-    background: colors.white
+    background: colors.backgroundLightest
   }
 }
 ```

-This will override the default Button theme and use the global theme variable `colors.white` for the
+This will override the default Button theme and use the global theme variable `colors.textLightest` for the
 value of its `background` theme variable instead of `colors.tiara`.

 The rest of the variables will pick up from the default Button theme generator (applying the global theme variables